tillitis/tkey-random-generator/README.md

 also sign the generated random data in order to provide proof of its origin.

-More details about the device application can be found in its README.

 ## Signed Random Data
 The `Random Generator` can sign the produced random data.
 It uses a BLAKE2s hash function to hash the generated random data, which it